bartmachielsen/vscode-pandoc/README.md

 // pandoc .html output option template that you would like to use "pandoc.htmlOptString": ""

+// render the document on an external server "pandoc.serverLocation":""
 ```

 * if necessary to set options for each output format.
   * default: `$ pandoc inFile.md -o outFile.{pdf|word|html}`

 ## Example: Setting for Japanese document

 * PDF